 Here are the general Microsoft recommendations for FSMO role placement in the domain:

-- Place forest-level roles (Schema master and Domain naming master) on the root domain that is the Global Catalog server at the same time;
+- Place the forest-level roles (Schema master and Domain naming master) on the root domain

-- Place all three domain FSMO roles on one domain controller with suitable performance;
+- Place all three FSMO domain roles on a single domain controller that has sufficient performance.

 - All forest DCs must be Global Catalog servers since it improves AD reliability and performance.
-Then the Infrastructure Master role is not necessary.
-If you have a DC without the Global Catalog role, place the Infrastructure Master role on it.
+In this case, the Infrastructure Master role is not necessary.
+If you have a DC without the Global Catalog role, assign the Infrastructure Master role to it.

-The easiest and fastest way to transfer FSMO roles in a domain is using the Move-ADDirectoryServerOperationMasterRole PowerShell cmdlet.
+The easiest way to transfer FSMO roles in a domain is to use the Move-ADDirectoryServerOperationMasterRole PowerShell cmdlet.

-You can transfer one or more FSMO roles at a time to the specified DC.
-The following command will move two roles to DC02:
+You can transfer one or more FSMO roles at a time.
+The following command will move two roles to the specified DC02:

 Move-ADDirectoryServerOperationMasterRole -Identity dc03 -OperationMasterRole PDCEmulator, RIDMaster